aliasgarabidsabunwala/automateazurexdr/readme.md

 ## Primary Azure Technology
       1. Azure App Function
-      2. Azure Blob Storage
-      3. Azure Pipelines
-      4. Microsoft Sentinel
+      2. Microsoft Sentinel

+## Secondary Azure Technology
+      1. Azure Event Hub
+      2. Web-hook

 # To create scripts in Azure using GitHub integration to integrate XDR (Extended Detection and Response) tools like SentinelOne, Sophos, and Splunk, we follow these steps: